leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 For every player the `extractMatches()` will contain the logic for extracting this detail page.
 It finds out who the opponent player is and it extracts the played scores.
 A game could consist of many scores, `21-19` will become a score entry with 21 points and another one with 19 points.
-The one with the highest score will be set as the winner for that game.
+The player with the highest score will be set as the winner for that game.

 <p align="center">